karimwitani/developer_journey/docs/source/artificial_intelligence/1_what_is_ai.md

 The first relates to how the model is trained.
 The four major buckets are:

 1. supervised
 2. unsupervised
 3. semi-supervised
 4. reinforcement

-##### supervised
+##### Supervised Learning

-training data is labeled by a human and the machine will try and guess the category.
-It will learn by comparing its prediction to the **truth value** that the human supervisor has provided it.
-It will try to minimize the **error rate** by computing a accuracy score (true prediction - wrong predictions)
+The data provided to the mode during training contains the correct answer ahead of time.
+These are called **labels** and the model will compare its prediction to the truth value of the label and try to minimize its **error rate**.

+Neural network learning happens by repeating a two step process untill a satisfactory error rate is reached.
+These two steps are called:

+1. Forward propagation
+2. Backwards propagation

+Forward progation is the process of running computations through the neural network from input to output and then finally comparing the prediction to the truth value of the label.

+Backwards propagation is the process of incrementally updating the paramters of the network, backwards from output to input.
+This is what allows the model to optimise its paramters and lower its error rate.

+Each successive forward and backwards pass allows the model to try a prediction, judge its accuracy and then update its paramters in order to have better predictions on the next run.

-##### unsupervised
+##### Unsupervised

-training data is provided with no labels and the machine will use various techniques to group instances in buckets of similarity
+The opposite of supervised learning.
+The training data is provided with no labels and the machine will use various techniques to group instances in buckets of similarity.

+For example a clustenring algorithm will group users of an application such as youtube by the channels that they listen to.
+The algorithm will automatically be able to pickup on people with variying interests (cat videos, DIY videos, etc) without the need for a human to label the instances.

+That is the basis of how the Youtube/Netflix reccomendations systems can find video/series that you may want to watch with very good accuracy.

-##### semi-supervised
+##### Semi-supervised Learning

-some of data provided would be labeled and the  machine will use a combination of supervised and unsupervised learning techniques to put labels on the unlabeled data
+Semi-supervised learning was developed to take advantage of the best of both worlds.
+Labeling data is often time consuming while un-labeled data is harder to work with.
+Some algorithms can deal with data that is partially labeled.

+Take for example the photo application on your phone.
+Nowadays the application can find all pictures showing the same person even though it may not know their name.
+However if the user labels one (or a few pictures) of the same person, the application is able to label all the picture in the catalogue that show this person.

+This is the same technology that underlies the Facebook album algorithm where you can get tag one of your friends once but the next time you upload a picture of that person, Facebook can predict and reccomend that you tag them automatically.

-##### reinforcement
+##### Reinforcement Learning

-reinforcement learning is when a machine (called an agent) is given a reward/punishment function and is allowd to take actions in given situation. the machine would observe the impact of its actions on the reward function score and update its **policy** accordingly.
-This technique allows the machine to learn the **rules of the game** through discovery. reiforcement learning can pit two machines against one another and through that process both machines become better players of the game (think go and chess)
+Reinforcement learning is when a machine (called an agent) is given a reward/punishment function and is allowd to take actions in given situation.

+The machine would observe the impact of its actions on the reward function score and update its **policy** accordingly.
+This technique allows the machine to learn the **rules of the game** through discovery.
+Reiforcement learning can pit two machines against one another and through that process both machines become better players of the game (think go or chess)

-#### online vs offline learning
+#### Online vs Offline Learning

 The ability of a machine to keep learning incrementaly from new experiences is what distinguishes batch from online learning